 One of the biggest advantages of owning a SteelMaster building is the fact that it can be customized to fit your size requirements.

+In a typical winery, two-thirds of the square footage was dedicated to production and storage while a third is used for non-wine production related activities.
 SteelMaster’s metal Quonset huts have an open floor plan, something many existing structures do not offer, especially if you’re renting out a space.
-This means winery owners design the layout of the entire building, including:
+This means winery, brewery and distillery owners design the layout of the entire building.

-Not only does the column-free interior allow you to store your product, but you can also store winemaking equipment, including:
+Not only does the column-free interior allow you store your product, you can also store beverage production equipment, including: